Janet Reno: Clinton administration investigations

 In 1994, Reno appointed Robert Fiske special counsel to investigate Bill Clinton's involvement in Whitewater, a controversy stemming from Clinton's business dealings during his time as Governor of Arkansas.
 Fiske wrapped up his criminal investigation within six months, and found no link between Whitewater and the suicide of former Deputy White House Counsel Vince Foster.
 Congress reauthorized the investigation and in August 1994, a panel of judges from the U.S. Court of Appeals overseeing the special counsel refused to reappoint Fiske.
 The panel considered it a conflict of interest for Fiske to investigate Clinton because Reno, a member of the Clinton Administration, appointed Fiske.
 Instead, the panel appointed former member of the Reagan and Bush Administrations Ken Starr to continue the Whitewater investigation.
 Starr concluded the Whitewater investigation in December 1997 due to insufficient evidence.
 The following month, Starr received permission from Reno to redirect his probe into conduct related to the Paula Jones and Monica Lewinsky affairs.
 Starr's Report, issued in September 1998, listed eleven grounds for impeachment against Clinton.

-In 1998, the House Government Reform and Oversight Committee, in a party line vote, voted to recommend the House cite Reno for contempt of Congress for not turning over two internal justice department memos related to a campaign finance controversy during the impeachment of President Bill Clinton.
+In 1998, the House Government Reform and Oversight Committee, in a party line vote, voted to recommend the House cite Reno for contempt of Congress for not turning over two internal Justice Department memos related to a campaign finance controversy during the impeachment of President Bill Clinton.
 Reno contended she refused to turn over the documents sought because the documents would reveal prosecutor strategy in an ongoing investigation.
-Reno argued her actions were in defense of the principle that prosecutors should be free of political influence.
+Reno argued that her actions were in defense of the principle that prosecutors should be free of political influence.
 The full House of Representatives never voted on the resolution and the documents were turned over to the House.